jordmax12/secret-backend-challenge/README.md

 - Did not really have much time to do unit tests unfortunately, want to keep within the time period I was allocated.
 - Would have been nice to make an OpenAPI file and have the request get validated off that.
 - I think instead of trying to figure out the `roll_length` in SQL, instead essentially just pull down x amount of matches, and keep pulling more until you hit the roll_length, disregard rest.
 This would have made a lot of my logic simpler, I think.
 Unfortunately, I didn't realize this until well into my development.
 But this approach probably would have worked a lot better.
+- I did not really take SQL injection into consideration here, I could have formatted my query method in my model a little better to address this.

 <!-- ## Background
 Secret rugs are made to order.
 This means that generally speaking we don't stock finished goods and instead we stock raw materials that can be turned into a variety of our products.
 Our main raw material is a roll of fabric that we print designs on.
 The length of the roll may vary from roll to roll.